5 Things Your Bartender Wants You To Know About Signature Cocktails at Your Wedding

 Naming Signature Cocktails

-If you plan on having a bar anyways, why not add some personality to the signage?
-Point guests to the bar with a custom sign that complements your wedding theme or your personality!
+If you plan on having a bar, why not add some personality to the signage?
+Point guests to the bar with a custom sign that complements your wedding theme or personality!
 Your signature cocktail names need a platform, right?!
 Your bar signage can be as simple as a small framed “bar” sign with a few added decorative elements.
 It can also be tailor-made for your signature cocktail drink menu.

 Add A Twist or Twig!